boaworm/story_py/README.md

 This assumes you are running ollama locally, and have an LLM loaded.
 By default, it looks for gemma3:27b Use the argument to change to a different model if you want.

 Note that I have optimized this for a Mac Studio M1 Max with 64GB ram, so i am using the full 128k context window.
+This uses around 28GB of RAM.

 Depending on your hardware, you may want to change that.
 Locate the llm section and update as per your needs:

 ```
 try: